Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: Construction of 1D dual finite elements

 \begin{remark} Note that the degrees of freedom are linear functionals on $\mathcal{P}$.
-The nodal sampling of functions in $\mathcal{P}$ is essentially the Dirac delta distribution which is well defined when the vector $\mathcal{P}$ consists of continuous functions, see \cite[Example 2.10.2]{DemkowiczOden}.
-Extension of this functional to Sobolev spaces is in general not possible. \aVJ{The extension to Sobolev spaces will be given in Definition \ref{def:nodal_sammpling_L2}.} \end{remark}
+The nodal sampling of functions in $\mathcal{P}$ is essentially the Dirac delta distribution which is well defined when the space $\mathcal{P}$ consists of continuous functions, see \cite[Example 2.10.2]{DemkowiczOden}.
+Extension of this functional to Sobolev spaces in this way is in general not possible.
+The extension to Sobolev spaces will be given in Definition \ref{def:nodal_sammpling_L2}. \end{remark}

 \begin{example} Let $K$ and $\xi_i$ be defined as in Example~\ref{ex:Lagrange_1D}.
-Let $\mathcal{Q}$ be the space of polynomial degree $(N-1)$.
-The degrees of freedom will be defined in this case by
+Let $\mathcal{Q}$ be the space of polynomials of degree $(N-1)$. {For this example we choose to define the degrees of freedom as}

-For polynomials the integral in \eqref{eq:edge_sampling_1D} is well-defined.
-The superscript `$1$' in $\mathcal{N}^1_i$ expresses the fact that the degree\aVJ{s} of freedom \aVJ{are} associated to line segments $[\xi_{i-1},\xi_i]$.
-The basis functions, $e_j(\xi)$, which satisfy the Kronecker-delta property from Proposition~\ref{prop:basis_functions} need to satisfy
+For polynomials, the integral in \eqref{eq:edge_sampling_1D} is well-defined.
+The superscript `$1$' in $\mathcal{N}^1_i$ expresses the fact that the degrees of freedom are associated to line segments $[\xi_{i-1},\xi_i]$ {(geometrical dimension $d =1$)}.
+The basis functions, $e_j(\xi)$, which must satisfy the Kronecker-delta property from Proposition~\ref{prop:basis_functions} need to satisfy

-\end{example} \begin{lemma} The basis functions $e_j(\xi)$ on the GLL-grid defined in \aVJ{Example~\ref{ex:edge_1D}} are given by
+\end{example} \begin{lemma} The basis functions $e_j(\xi)$ on the GLL-grid defined in Example~\ref{ex:edge_1D} are given by